LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

       `$RecipientAddress = $MessageTrace.RecipientAddress`

-12. Now we are ready to type out the full **Get-MessageTraceDetail** CMDLET.
+12. Now we're ready to type out the full **Get-MessageTraceDetail** CMDLET.
 At the command prompt, type the following command and press Enter:

       `Get-MessageTraceDetail -MessageTraceId $MessageTraceId -RecipientAddress $RecipientAddress | FL`